CreatorOS/Build-a-platform-for-NGOs-using-NEAR-assemblyscript/LEARN.md

 ## Adding projects
 We also should allow creating projects, let's write a function for that:
 First, we fetch the NGO to which the project will be added.
 If this NGO exists, we add the project.
-There are two lines for you to add here, the first one is to add a pair of {newProject.id, newProject} to projects list. it works in similar fashion to regidterNGO(), when we added ngo to ngoList.
+There are two lines for you to add here, the first one is to add a pair of {newProject.id, newProject} to projects list. it works in a similar fashion to regidterNGO(), when we added ngo to ngoList.

 STEP 1 : Set the newly created project in the projects map